 Ollie's Bargain Outlet (OLLI) PT Set at $59.00 by MKM Partners

-Ollie's Bargain Outlet (NASDAQ:OLLI) has been assigned a $59.00 price target by investment analysts at MKM Partners in a note issued to investors on Wednesday, March 28th.
-The brokerage presently has a “hold” rating on the stock.
-MKM Partners’ price target would indicate a potential downside of 0.59% from the stock’s previous close.
+MKM Partners set a $59.00 price objective on Ollie's Bargain Outlet (NASDAQ:OLLI) in a report issued on Thursday.
+The brokerage currently has a hold rating on the stock.

-Several other equities analysts have also recently commented on OLLI.
-Jefferies Group boosted their price target on shares of Ollie's Bargain Outlet to $57.00 and gave the company a “buy” rating in a report on Tuesday, December 5th.
-Zacks Investment Research upgraded shares of Ollie's Bargain Outlet from a “hold” rating to a “buy” rating and set a $57.00 price target on the stock in a report on Thursday, December 7th.
-BidaskClub upgraded shares of Ollie's Bargain Outlet from a “hold” rating to a “buy” rating in a report on Thursday, December 7th.
-Piper Jaffray restated an “overweight” rating and set a $61.00 price target on shares of Ollie's Bargain Outlet in a report on Thursday, December 7th.
-Finally, KeyCorp restated a “buy” rating and set a $55.00 price target (up from $50.00) on shares of Ollie's Bargain Outlet in a report on Thursday, December 7th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of “Buy” and an average price target of $54.08.
+A number of other research analysts have also recently issued reports on OLLI.
+Zacks Investment Research raised Ollie's Bargain Outlet from a hold rating to a buy rating and set a $57.00 price target for the company in a report on Thursday, December 7th.
+BidaskClub raised Ollie's Bargain Outlet from a hold rating to a buy rating in a report on Thursday, December 7th.
+Piper Jaffray reaffirmed an overweight rating and issued a $61.00 price target on shares of Ollie's Bargain Outlet in a report on Thursday, December 7th.
+KeyCorp reaffirmed a buy rating and issued a $55.00 price target (up from $50.00) on shares of Ollie's Bargain Outlet in a report on Thursday, December 7th.
+Finally, JPMorgan Chase lifted their price target on Ollie's Bargain Outlet from $47.00 to $61.00 in a report on Thursday, December 7th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the stock.
+The company has a consensus rating of Hold and an average price target of $55.92.

+Ollie's Bargain Outlet (NASDAQ:OLLI) last released its quarterly earnings results on Wednesday, April 4th.
+The company reported $0.51 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.49 by $0.02.
+Ollie's Bargain Outlet had a return on equity of 11.23% and a net margin of 11.85%.
+The business had revenue of $356.70 million during the quarter, compared to analysts’ expectations of $349.93 million.
+During the same period in the previous year, the business posted $0.39 earnings per share.
+The firm’s revenue for the quarter was up 25.9% compared to the same quarter last year. sell-side analysts predict that Ollie's Bargain Outlet will post 1.67 EPS for the current fiscal year.

-In other Ollie's Bargain Outlet news, VP Howard Freedman sold 8,300 shares of the business’s stock in a transaction on Thursday, March 1st.
-The shares were sold at an average price of $59.08, for a total transaction of $490,364.00.
-Following the completion of the transaction, the vice president now owns 34,670 shares of the company’s stock, valued at approximately $2,048,303.60.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, COO John W. Swygert sold 50,000 shares of the business’s stock in a transaction on Thursday, March 15th.
-The stock was sold at an average price of $59.32, for a total transaction of $2,966,000.00.
+In other Ollie's Bargain Outlet news, VP Kenneth Robert Bertram sold 4,000 shares of the business’s stock in a transaction dated Tuesday, March 20th.
+The stock was sold at an average price of $59.65, for a total transaction of $238,600.00.
+Following the completion of the sale, the vice president now directly owns 7,958 shares of the company’s stock, valued at approximately $474,694.70.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, COO John W. Swygert sold 50,000 shares of the business’s stock in a transaction dated Thursday, March 15th.
+The stock was sold at an average price of $59.32, for a total value of $2,966,000.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 95,742 shares of company stock valued at $5,567,718.
-22.25% of the stock is owned by company insiders.
+Insiders have sold a total of 95,742 shares of company stock valued at $5,567,718 over the last three months.
+Company insiders own 22.25% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in OLLI.
-Carillon Tower Advisers Inc. acquired a new position in Ollie's Bargain Outlet during the 4th quarter worth $58,331,000.
-Bamco Inc. NY raised its position in shares of Ollie's Bargain Outlet by 252.2% during the fourth quarter.
-Bamco Inc. NY now owns 519,774 shares of the company’s stock valued at $27,678,000 after buying an additional 372,206 shares during the last quarter.
-Janus Henderson Group PLC acquired a new position in shares of Ollie's Bargain Outlet during the third quarter valued at about $9,666,000.
-Ameriprise Financial Inc. raised its position in shares of Ollie's Bargain Outlet by 36.1% during the third quarter.
-Ameriprise Financial Inc. now owns 771,448 shares of the company’s stock valued at $35,882,000 after buying an additional 204,611 shares during the last quarter.
-Finally, BlackRock Inc. raised its position in shares of Ollie's Bargain Outlet by 3.1% during the fourth quarter.
-BlackRock Inc. now owns 6,057,562 shares of the company’s stock valued at $322,567,000 after buying an additional 179,875 shares during the last quarter.
-91.77% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+BlackRock Inc. grew its position in shares of Ollie's Bargain Outlet by 3.1% during the 4th quarter.
+BlackRock Inc. now owns 6,057,562 shares of the company’s stock worth $322,567,000 after buying an additional 179,875 shares during the period.
+Carillon Tower Advisers Inc. acquired a new position in shares of Ollie's Bargain Outlet during the 4th quarter worth about $58,331,000.
+Dimensional Fund Advisors LP grew its position in shares of Ollie's Bargain Outlet by 3.5% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 913,221 shares of the company’s stock worth $42,372,000 after buying an additional 30,822 shares during the period.
+OppenheimerFunds Inc. grew its position in shares of Ollie's Bargain Outlet by 13.7% during the 4th quarter.
+OppenheimerFunds Inc. now owns 667,293 shares of the company’s stock worth $35,533,000 after buying an additional 80,265 shares during the period.
+Finally, Fred Alger Management Inc. grew its position in shares of Ollie's Bargain Outlet by 38.4% during the 4th quarter.
+Fred Alger Management Inc. now owns 626,056 shares of the company’s stock worth $33,337,000 after buying an additional 173,577 shares during the period.
+Institutional investors own 91.77% of the company’s stock.

-WARNING: This news story was originally published by Macon Daily and is owned by of Macon Daily.
-If you are accessing this news story on another site, it was illegally copied and reposted in violation of US & international copyright and trademark law.
-The correct version of this news story can be accessed at https://macondaily.com/2018/04/04/mkm-partners-analysts-give-ollies-bargain-outlet-olli-a-59-00-price-target-updated.html.
+TRADEMARK VIOLATION WARNING: “Ollie's Bargain Outlet (OLLI) PT Set at $59.00 by MKM Partners” was originally published by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this report on another domain, it was copied illegally and republished in violation of United States and international copyright and trademark laws.
+The correct version of this report can be read at https://macondaily.com/2018/04/09/ollies-bargain-outlet-olli-pt-set-at-59-00-by-mkm-partners.html.

 About Ollie's Bargain Outlet